I am grateful to my North American colleagues for entrusting me with the position of representing you on the IPA Board of Directors.

 Psychoanalysis remains the most comprehensive theory of the human mind available, and we know collectively that our treatment changes lives.
 Nevertheless, we need to continue to demonstrate our relevance, especially to those patient groups for whom research shows do best with the long-term in-depth treatment we offer.

 I believe that increasing collaboration, cohesiveness and sharing of ideas across borders and divisions will reduce insecurity and conflict within the profession.
 By nature, I am a connector and translator.
 This includes the ability to translate conflicts, aspirations and frustrations into language that allows us to work and solve problems together.
-I have done this over many years of IPA service and want to continue to do this on the Board.
+I have done this over many years of IPA service and will continue to do this on the Board.